Buster Douglas: Losing the title

 Although the IBF immediately recognized Douglas as its champion, the WBA and WBC initially refused due to Tyson's protest.
 However, Tyson withdrew his protest four days later amid worldwide public outcry and demands from boxing commissions around the world, and Douglas was officially recognized as undisputed heavyweight champion.

-While still champion, Douglas appeared on the February 23, 1990 episode of the World Wrestling Federation's The Main Event III, as special guest referee for a rematch between Hulk Hogan and "Macho Man" Randy Savage.
+While still champion, Douglas appeared on the February 23, 1990 episode of the World Wrestling Federation's The Main Event III, as special guest referee for a rematch between Hulk Hogan and "Macho King" Randy Savage.
 Originally, Tyson was scheduled to be the guest referee, but following the upset, the WWF rushed to sign on Douglas for the event.
 At the end of the match, Douglas was provoked into a kayfabe punch and knockout of Savage, who was the heel wrestler in the match.

 The defeated Tyson clamored for a rematch and Douglas was offered more money than he had ever made for a fight.
 Not wanting to deal with Tyson's camp or his promoter Don King, Douglas decided to make his first defense against #1 contender Evander Holyfield, who had watched the new champion dethrone Tyson from ringside in Tokyo.
 Douglas went into the October 25, 1990 fight at 246 pounds, 15 pounds heavier than he was for the Tyson match and also the heaviest he had weighed in for a fight since a 1985 bout with Dion Simpson, in which he tipped the scale at just over 247 pounds.

 Douglas came out rather sluggish, and was thoroughly dominated by Holyfield during the first two rounds.
 In the third round Douglas attempted to hit Holyfield with a hard uppercut that he telegraphed.
 Holyfield avoided the uppercut and knocked an off-balance Douglas to the canvas with a straight right to the chin.
 Douglas merely lay flat on his back, motionless and disoriented, as referee Mills Lane stopped the fight.
 Buster Douglas retired after that bout.